Request a Visitor Guide close Request a Visitor Guide

 by Robin Draper

-Six unforgettable adventures await you in the Suwannee River Valley, home to the legendary river, as it winds through scenic state parks, natural springs, charming small towns, past music festivals, and Civil War battlefields.
+Six unforgettable adventures await you in the Suwannee River Valley, home to the legendary river, as it winds through scenic state parks, natural springs, charming small towns, and past music festivals.

 The Suwannee River is preserved in song, steeped in history, and presents a natural haven for outdoor enthusiasts.
 As this north Florida river winds its way from Georgia to the Gulf of Mexico it passes through an interesting, yet lesser known, region of Florida –the Suwannee River Valley.
 Comprised of three counties – Suwannee, Hamilton, and Columbia, and dotted with small towns such as White Springs, Lake City, and Live Oak, the Suwannee River Valley abounds with southern charm, greeting visitors with warm hospitality and authentic Florida cultural heritage.